onlyhavecans/squirrels.wtf/content/uses/_index.md

 - **Shure SE215 Pro Wired Earbuds**: I went back to wired and have been so happy for it.
 - **Bandcamp**: I don't run Bandcamp or anything, but I buy the majority of my music through it, and it's just a delightful experience for fans of music.

-### Beverages
+## Beverages

 I often joke about how boring I am when it comes to beverages as I only care to drink water, coffee, & tea; but I put a lot of effort into what I drink.

-- **RTIC 20oz Ceramic Lined Tumbler**: This large "starbucks style" straw tumbler helps me get down a lot of water.
+- **RTIC 20oz Ceramic Lined Tumbler**: This large "Starbucks style" straw tumbler helps me get down a lot of water.
-- **St Anthony's Industries Cup**: A special ceramic cup designed to keep my coffee & tea hot for a long time without imparting taste
+- **St Anthony's Industries Cup**: A special ceramic cup designed to keep my coffee & tea hot for a long time without imparting taste.
-- **V60 02 Brewer**: I have a classic clear glass and Stardust purple from the Night Sky Series
+- **V60 02 Brewer**: I have a classic clear glass and Stardust purple from the Night Sky Series.
-- **Blue Bottle Flat Bottom Brewer**: It works better than I expected when used with their filters
+- **Blue Bottle Flat Bottom Brewer**: It works better than I expected when used with their filters.
 - **Orea V4**: Did I need a newer flat bottom?
-No? but is it fun and makes for interesting brews with cheap filders?
+No? but is it fun and makes for interesting brews with cheap filters?
 YES!
 - **Hario Switch**: I didn't get this brewer until I started experimenting with funkier beans.
-- **Fellow Stagg EKG Kettle**: Love it or hate it, it's the staple now
+- **Fellow Stagg EKG Kettle**: Love it or hate it, it's the staple now.
-- **Comendante C40 v4**: As popular as it is expensive, but makes a fantastic cup of coffee.
+- **Comandante C40 v4**: As popular as it is expensive, but makes a fantastic cup of coffee.
 - **Acaia Pearl Scale**: Honestly, I would buy a timemore if I had to replace this
 - **Locally Roasted Coffee**: We have a lot of local roasters here!
 - ~~white2tea~~: I am looking for a new way to get quality loose leaf tea without ordering directly from China due to changes in shipping.
 I will miss their "Natural Redhead" series.